 As a reward for arriving with a negative test and making a safety registration online, the government of the Azores is offering the Azores Safe Destination Voucher to all visitors, in the amount of 35 €.
 You receive the voucher via email once your registration is confirmed.
 The voucher is valid for 20 days counting from its issuing date and you can use it on many services and products (including car rental agencies, restaurants and travel agencies).
 Get your Azores voucher here.

-- Transport during your Visit to Flores Island
+- Transport during your Visit to Pico Island

 For travellers interested in seeing different villages, stopping at lookouts, having a break for a swim, the easiest solution is to rent a car or bike.
-There are some car rentals in Flores (but not many), so it is better to have this organised before arrival, to make sure you get a car.
+There are several car rentals in Pico (but not many), so it is better to have this organised before arrival, to make sure you get a car.
 In the high season, the island can get busier.